Company Logo - Home Link

 By Margaret

-The London bus network covers the entirety of the city too and gets you to places the tube might not reach.
+The London bus network covers the entirety of the city and goes to parts of the city that the London Underground (Tube) might not reach.

 EASE OF USE

-Within only a few trips you’ll be an old hand at traveling by bus throughout London.
+Within only a few trips you’ll be a pro at traveling by bus throughout London.

 HOW TO PAY FOR YOUR FARE

-You can pay for a bus ride by using a contactless card, a Visitor Oyster card, an Oyster Card, or a Travelcard.
+You can pay for a bus ride using a contactless tap-to-pay card, a Visitor Oyster card, an Oyster Card, or a Travelcard.

 Contactless Cards